Skip to main content

 Lifestyle Creep (Lifestyle Inflation)

-The antidote is the "save the raise" principle: allocate at least 50% of every raise to savings and investments before adjusting your lifestyle.
-A $10,000 raise becomes $5,000 in additional savings and $5,000 in lifestyle improvement.
-This allows you to enjoy more while still accelerating wealth building.
+A solid countermove is the "save the raise" rule: funnel at least 50% of every raise straight into savings and investments before you touch your lifestyle.
+A $10,000 raise becomes $5,000 in extra savings and $5,000 in lifestyle upgrades.
+You still enjoy the raise—you just don't blow the whole thing.

-Tracking spending categories over time reveals lifestyle creep that's otherwise invisible.
-If your dining budget has grown from $300 to $800/month over five years, or your subscription costs have tripled, these trends highlight where lifestyle inflation is quietly eroding your financial progress.
+Tracking your spending categories over time is the ultimate creep detector.
+If your dining budget has ballooned from $300 to $800 a month over five years, or your subscriptions have tripled, those trends make the invisible visible.

 Frequently Asked Questions